 SeaChem/AAP Reef Trace includes the before mentioned Molybdenum too.

-Of course starting with a good premium reef salt mix is important as well.
+Of course starting with a good premium reef salt mix is important as well (if not more so for serious reef or marine fish keepers).

 I recommend Tropic Marin Pro Reef Mix from Germany as it is clearly the best, although there are many other good/viable reef capable mixes available as well (& many not so good too).